pimterry/server-components/component-examples.md

 This page is a series of examples of increasing levels of complexity of component.

+This list is still a work in progress, with broad outlines for functionality in some cases rather than completed examples.
+Every example in here is very buildable though right now, and the full examples will fill out here shortly.

+Have a minute?
+Have a go at building one of the extras and filling this out yourself!

 ## Static rendering

 The simplest web component just acts as a simple placeholder for some static content.